zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 ![Azure Migrate project settings page is shown.
 Project name is set to partsunlimitedweb.
 Create button is highlighted.](media/azure-migrate-create-project-settings.png)

-7. Once your project is created **Azure Migrate** will show you default **Web App Assessment (1)** and **Web App Migration (2)** tools.
+7. Once your project is created **Azure Migrate** will show you default **Web App Assessment (1)** and **Web App Migration (2)** tools (You might need to refresh your browser).
 For Parts Unlimited web site, **App Service Migration Assistant** is the one we have to use.
 Download links are presented in Azure Migrate's Web Apps page.
 In our case, our lab environment comes with App Service Migration Assistant pre-installed on Parts Unlimited's web server.

 ![Azure Migrate Web App assessment and migration tools are presented.](media/azure-migrate-web-app-migration.png)